kwhat/jnativehook/readme.txt

     Mouse button events and their modifier masks are captured at the native level.
 The acquired button codes are then translated to virtual button codes as specified in the application programming interface.
-Modifier masks are translated directly from their native masks to a virtual mask.
+Modifier masks are translated directly from their native masks to virtual masks.
 After all native translations have taken place, the virtual button code and modifier mask are delivered to Java via a NativeMouseEvent object.